lukeaus/jupyter-notebook-django-docker/README.md

 ```
 ./start.sh
 ```
+Then follow the instructions onscreen and copy the url and paste it in your browser once it appears.

+## Exiting
 To exit, simply press ```control + c``` then press ```y``` then hit enter.

 ## Saving Notebooks
 Put your notebooks in the ```notebooks``` directory

 ## Unimportant Fluff